PRATIKSINDHIYA/weather-forecasting-system/README.md

 ---

-## 📝 License:

-This project is licensed under the **MIT License** - see the [LICENSE](LICENSE) file for details.

----

 ## 🙏 Acknowledgments:
 - 💡 **OpenWeather API** for providing real-time weather data and forecasts.
 - 🎨 **Flaticon** for the icons used in this project.
-- 💻 Special thanks to all contributors who made this project possible.

 ---

 ## 📧 Contact: